 “See my works, how fine and excellent they are.
 Now all that I created I created for your benefit.
 Think upon this and do not corrupt or destroy my world.
 For if you destroy it, there is no one to restore it after you.”

 Midrash: Ecclesiastes Rabbah 7:28

-Today, 97% of climate scientists and all the major science academies worldwide– an overwhelming consensus– state that climate change is occurring, is primarily caused by human activities, and must be addressed immediately in order for life on earth to continue to survive and thrive.
-Their conclusion is reinforced by many facts on the ground:
+Today, 97% of climate scientists and all the major science academies worldwide – an overwhelming consensus – state that climate change is reality.
+Moreover, climate change is primarily caused by human activities, and must be addressed immediately in order for life on earth to continue to survive and thrive.

 - Every decade since the 1970s has been warmer than the previous decade and all of the 17 warmest years since temperature records were kept in 1880 have been since 1998.
 The three previous years have successively broken worldwide temperature records.